Should You Use A Foreign Business Associate?

-The HIPAA does not prevent you from using service vendors located outside the United States.
-However, just because you can, doesn't mean you should.
+The HIPAA does not prevent you from using a foreign business associate (service provider); however, just because you can, doesn't mean you should.
 In fact, there are very good reasons to never utilize a foreign entity as your business associate.

 Any entity who performs a service on your behalf, such as data storage, online scheduling, EHR, email marketing, etc., is considered your business associate.
 And, under the HIPAA, it is your obligation to obtain a signed Business Associate Agreement (BAA) from said entities.